SYNOPSIS

 IPv4/IPv6 INVERSE NIBBLE FORMAT

-rblsmtpd constructs from the incoming IP address TCPREMOTEIP by means
+rblsmtpd constructs from the provided IP address

 fe80::1 =>

-rblsmtpd recognizes IPv4-mapped IPv6 addresses and strips the IPv6 prefix
+rblsmtpd recognizes IPv4-mapped IPv6 addresses and strips the IPv6

-piror to build the IPv4 inverse address for the RBL lookup.
+prefix piror to build the IPv4 inverse address for the RBL lookup.

 SEE ALSO